aceirus/GaborFilter/README.md

 ## Why do we need this filter?
 - For example when you intend to detect edges from an image, these edges might be of any shapes, sizes and orientations.
 - When filters are applied to images, we basically modify each pixel in that image and extract some form of information from it.
 - Applying this rule globally to an entire image might not be efficient.
-This is because there are usually not only horizontal edges but also many vertical or even edges that are not sharp.
+This is because more often than not, there are usually not only horizontal edges but also many vertical lines or even edges that might not be distinct enough.
 - To take care of this, the most direct way is to design separate filters that specialize in detecting each of the different cases.
-- Natural images usually consist of a large variety of different shapes and sizes, so this is where the Gabor filter was designed to address this issue.
+- However natural images usually consist of a large variety of different shapes and sizes, so this is where the Gabor filter was designed to address this issue.

 ## What is a Gabor filter?
 - Gabor filters are orientation-sensitive filters, used for edge and texture analysis.